 Recruiting.
-You are engaged in the trade or business of selling or soliciting if you attempt to increase the sales of direct sellers who work under you and your pay depends on how much they sell.
+You are engaged in the trade or business of selling or soliciting if you attempt to increase the sales of direct sellers who work under you and your earnings depend in part on how much they sell.
 Recruiting, motivating, and training are examples of attempts to increase sales.

 Host or hostess.
 You are not a direct seller if you simply host a party at which sales are made.
-Nevertheless, some information in this publication may still apply to you:
+Nevertheless, some information in this publication may still apply to you.